OldSchoolMinecraft/OSM-Ess/README.md

 - /ptt - See the top 10 playtimes of players.
 - /seen - See player's playtime, first join date, & more.
 - /staff - Toggles staff mode & saves regular inventory.
+- /staff reload - Reloads the staff-tools.yml for tools to give in staff mode.

 **Permissions:**